 “Mess/Age” is his second album and first solo album, which was co-produced with Japanese musician Yann Tomita.

 The original CD was sold as a limited release of 5000 copies on the label Astro Nation of File Records in 1989.
 It was reissued on CD by File Records with another jacket in 1995.

-“Mess/Age” has been often cited as one of the pioneering works in the earliest days of Japanese hip hop.
+“Mess/Age” has been frequently mentioned as one of the pioneering works in the earliest days of Japanese hip hop.